LaurentRDC/pandoc-pyplot/README.md

 ### Including scripts

-If you find yourself always repeating some steps, inclusion of scripts is possible using the `plot_include` parameter.
+If you find yourself always repeating some steps, inclusion of scripts is possible using the `include` parameter.
 For example, if you want all plots to have the [`ggplot`](https://matplotlib.org/tutorials/introductory/customizing.html#sphx-glr-tutorials-introductory-customizing-py) style, you can write a very short preamble `style.py` like so:

 ```python
 import matplotlib.pyplot as plt